Initial Certification for Radiation Oncology

 Requirements

-• Complete four years of radiation oncology residency training, fellowship, and/or faculty appointment in one institution with a radiation oncology training program approved by the Accreditation Council for Graduate Medical Education (ACGME) or Royal College of Physicians and Surgeons of Canada (RCPSC).
+• Complete four years of radiation oncology training.
+Training may be completed as a residency (up to three years maximum), fellowship, and/or faculty appointment in one institution with a radiation oncology training program approved by the Accreditation Council for Graduate Medical Education (ACGME) or Royal College of Physicians and Surgeons of Canada (RCPSC).

 • Four years of training must be at one institution and completed within eight years from training start date.